-The high value combined BS/MS in human resources development is an accerlerated 4+1 degree program that saves students both time and money.
-Students complete 12 credit hours of coursework that are applied to both the bachelor’s and master’s degree program.
+The high value combined BS/MS in human resources development is an accelerated 4+1 degree program that saves students both time and money.
+Students complete 12 credit hours of coursework that are applied to both the bachelor’s and master’s degree programs.
 To be considered for admission, students should have between 64 and 98 credit hours of coursework completed with a minimum of a 3.3 GPA.
 Graduate courses include:

 - Group Development and Change